deepali8054/Joint-optimization-of-minimum-energy-path-trajectory-while-battery-swapping-of-UAV-in-3D-aerial-High/README.md

 t4 onwards the waypoints are the concerned waypoints for calculating the energy.
 So, finally the concerned waypoints are:
 W = {w4, w5, w6, w7,…..}
 The other assumption made in due process is that H-UAV is not hovering in the space, implying that the H-UAV has to reach the waypoint(node) in the same time, the UAV takes to reach the node.
 Addressing constraint in II phase-SF (Swapping Flight) ti + ts ≤ te is beneficial, so that the flying and switching time is less than or equal to exhaustion time.
 So, assume w8, w9, onwards doesn’t satisfy the constraints and eliminated from the concerned nodes.
 Hence, Minimum energy is estimated on W={w4, w5, w6, w7} and the viable node is set for the mission.

-Figure2
-D. Energy Model
+### D. Energy Model
 The energy consumption of the H-UAV consists of two types: Propulsion(flying) energy consumption and Swapping Energy.
 The former measures the energy consumed to fly to the target.
 The later is the mechanical energy consumed by the parts deployed to swap the battery while performing the parallel operation.
 The power consumption of a rotary-wing UAV flying at velocity is given as:
-𝑃𝑓𝑙𝑌(𝑣)=P0(1 +α1v2) +𝑃1√√1+𝛼22𝜈4−𝛼2𝜈2 +α3ν3
-Where, P0(1 +α1v2) is blade profile power, 𝑃1√√1+𝛼22𝜈4−𝛼2𝜈2 +α3ν3 is Induced power, α3ν3 is parasite power , 𝑃0=𝛿8𝜌𝑠𝐴𝛺3𝑅3, 𝑃1=(1+𝐼)𝑤32⁄√2𝜌𝐴, 𝛼1=3𝛺2𝑅2, 𝛼2=12𝑉𝑅2 and 𝛼3=0.5𝑎0𝜌𝑠𝐴

 Blade profile power, parasite power, and induced power are needed to overcome the profile drag of the blades, the fuselage drag, the induced drag of the blades, respectively.
 The flying energy of H-UAV from Ho to wi is given by:
 Efly(oi)=Pfly(Vmax) . t(oi) (1)